KrDev0/TidyOS-ES/README.md

-> *"If Elon had built a debloat tool just to stick it to Satya Nadella."*
+> *"If Elon had built a debloat tool just to stick it to Satya Nadella."* Installs via tweet :wink: Compatible with Windows 11 and Starlink only :sweat_smile:

 # TidyOS
 Did you switch to Windows 11 (maybe using the [Flyby11](https://github.com/builtbybel/Flyby11) app) and feel like the OS is bloated with all its preinstalled apps and unnecessary default settings?